 Is Kubernetes worth it?

 The golden question: Do the benefits of Kubernetes outweigh the complexity and potential expense?
-You need to consider the amount of time and resource you’re willing to devote to Kubernetes.
+You need to consider the amount of time and resources you’re willing to devote to Kubernetes.
 Do you have the knowledge and expertise in your team?
 If not, you need to be willing to acquire it or look to a product to streamline the benefits of deploying applications with Kubernetes at scale and at a lower cost.